signalfx/integrations/collectd-consul/README.md

 * `consul_mode`, consul agent is in client or server mode

 The metric `consul.is_leader` is reported by consul servers and have the dimension - `consul_server_state` which can be either leader or follower.

+Additional default metrics to track - **consul.memberlist.msg.suspect** - This metric counts the number of times an agent suspects another as failed when executing random probes as part of the gossip protocol.
+These can be an indicator of overloaded agents, network problems, or configuration errors where agents can not connect to each other on the [required ports](https://www.consul.io/docs/agent/options.html#ports).

+**consul.serf.member.flap** -  This metric tracks when an agent is marked dead and then recovers within a short time period.
+This can be an indicator of overloaded agents, network problems, or configuration errors where agents can not connect to each other on the [required ports](https://www.consul.io/docs/agent/options.html#ports).

 A few other details: